linjekoll/api-server-js/README.md

 - **alert_message** (String) Is there anything wrong ?
 This might be `null`.
 - **line_id** (Integer) What line do we want to update?
 Value from database, `line_id`.

-Returns 204 if everything went okey, otherwise 400.
+Returns 204 if everything went okay, otherwise 400.

 An 400 request returns this data.